 Suzanne Catty describes this hydrosol as being a major anti-inflammatory both internally and externally on all types of tissues.
-She suggests that it can be used alone, or with lavender for bad burns or if blisters have already formed on a burn.
+Use it alone , or with lavender for bad burns or if blisters have already formed on a burn.
 All skin conditions with redness will benefit from using this hydrosol.
 It can also be helpful when used in a compress on inflamed or swollen veins, hemorrhoids, varicosities, and thread and spider veins.
 She recommends using it alone or in a 50:50 combination with witch hazel or cistus (rock rose) hydrosol.
 She also recommends using this hydrosol for Jock Itch by spritzing the area and allowing it to air dry completely.
 Repeating several times a day.

 Bettina Malle & Helge Schmickl say that while Roman chamomile flowers will produce more essential oil if they are dried before steam distillation, German chamomile will have a better yield if fresh flowers are used.
 They also suggest that the flowers should have just recently bloomed.

 Most of my sources seem to agree that German chamomile hydrosol has a stronger action than Roman chamomile.